nhoss004/nhoss004.github.io/_posts/2019-09-04-myownblogpost.md

 ---
 layout: post
-title:  "Im creaitng my first blog post!"
+title:  "Im creating my first blog post!"
 ---

 #Welcome

+**Hello all""

-**Hello all this is my first jekyll blog post**
+this is my first jekyll blog post

 I hope you all like IT!